What you need for a fence permit

 A checksheet is sent to the applicant when a reviewer needs additional information or a correction has to be made to the plans.
 Read more about how to send us corrections and how to prepare corrected paper plans.

-Most fence permits can be reviewed and issued quickly.
+We review and issue most fence permits quickly.
 Permit fees are due when the permit is issued.
 Fees may be paid by check, Visa or Mastercard.

 Step 5: Start building and get ready for inspections